• IRIS Center

 Imagine you are Mrs. Raymond.
 What thoughts come to mind about the new school year?
 (Opinion Question: No Resources)

-• Page 1: Young Dual Language Learners with Disabilities
+• 1: Young English Learners with Disabilities

 What are some unique issues related to working with families of these children?

-• Page 3: Importance of Home Language Maintenance
+• 3: Importance of Home Language Maintenance

-• Page 4: Collaborating with Families
+• 4: Family Engagement: Collaborating with Families of Students with Disabilities

 What strategies can teachers use to support these children?

-• Page 5: Environment and Instructional Grouping
+• 5: Environment and Instructional Grouping

-• Page 6: Use Visual Supports
+• 6: Use Visual Supports

-• Page 7: Incorporate Familiar and Non-Stereotypical Materials
+• 7: Incorporate Familiar and Non-Stereotypical Materials

-• Page 8: Use the Children's Home Language
+• 8: Use the Children’s Home Language

-• Page 9: Promote Peer Support and Interaction
+• 9: Promote Peer Support and Interaction

 Resources